๐ŸงพFinancial Accounting I

 Close Temporary Accounts

-• Temporary accounts (revenues, expenses, dividends) are closed to retained earnings, transferring net income or loss to equity
+• Temporary accounts (revenues, expenses, dividends/distributions) are closed to retained earnings, transferring net income or net loss into equity.

-• Permanent accounts (assets, liabilities, equity) are NOT closed—their balances carry forward to the next period
+• Permanent accounts (assets, liabilities, equity accounts like common stock and retained earnings) are NOT closed.
+Their balances carry forward to the next period.

 Prepare a Post-Closing Trial Balance

-• Starting point for next period—these are the opening balances when the new accounting cycle begins
+• Starting point for the next period.
+These balances become the opening balances when the new accounting cycle begins.

-Compare: Adjusted Trial Balance vs. Post-Closing Trial Balance—the adjusted version includes all accounts and is used for financial statements, while the post-closing version includes only permanent accounts and verifies readiness for the next period.
+Compare: Adjusted Trial Balance vs. Post-Closing Trial Balance: the adjusted version includes all accounts (temporary and permanent) and is used for financial statement preparation.
+The post-closing version includes only permanent accounts and verifies readiness for the next period.

 Quick Reference Table